TheCamilovisk/ChurnPredictionApp/README.md

 Finally 🙌️, it's time to access the deployed app.
 Open the [instance IPv4 DNS that you've retrieved early](#copy-files-to-the-ec2-instance) in your browser.
 If everything was done right, you will see the app page, now accessible for anyone 😃️.

 **Note:** I (kind of) tried to make the page responsive.
-So you may have a better experience in different devices 📱️
+So you may have a better experience in different devices. 📱️

 ## Appendix